 Now multiply that center by 175 and spread them across the world.
 That demystifies the two-day shipping process by a lot, doesn’t it?

 How Amazon sellers can learn from this

 While Chuck and I hope you’ve enjoyed our soul-searching thought piece, we realize this is the Helium 10 blog and that you need to have some sort of enlightening takeaway as an Amazon seller.

 Well, for one, it’s that visiting an Amazon fulfillment center is worth the couple of hours out of your day, since it’s entertaining AND educational to see how your FBA inventory gets fulfilled (and also justify why you’re paying those hefty FBA fees).

 But more importantly, it’s that Amazon’s already done what you’re trying to do.
 They took an idea, tweaked it, figured out it was successful and worthwhile, and then scaled it up to incredible proportions to become the e-commerce monolith that it is today.

 Amazon sellers like yourself are following in Amazon’s footsteps.
 They’ve laid the groundwork; it’s up to you to make use of it.
 That groundwork is like fertile soil (perhaps akin to Chuck’s painting of “fields” of grow houses) waiting to be cultivated into a thriving Amazon business.

 Latest posts by Kai Maranon (see all)

-- How Much Money You ACTUALLY Need to Start an Amazon Business: Freedom Ticket Week 3 - October 14, 2019
+- Everything You Need to Know About Amazon PPC and Promotions: Freedom Ticket Week 8 - November 19, 2019